Auvergne

-Velay, Gévaudan, and Vivarais are often considered to be sub-provinces of the old province of Languedoc.
-Forez is also often considered to be a sub-province of Lyonnais.
-Therefore, the modern region of Auvergne is composed of the provinces of Auvergne, major part of Bourbonnais, and parts of Languedoc and Lyonnais.
+Auvergne is generally regarded as conterminous with the land area of the historical Province of Auvergne, which was dissolved in 1790, and with the now-defunct administrative region of Auvergne, which existed from 1956 to 2015.

 The region is home to a chain of volcanoes known collectively as the "chaîne des Puys".
-The last confirmed eruption was around 4040 BCE.
-The volcanoes began forming some 70,000 years ago, and most have eroded, leaving plugs of hardened magma that form rounded hilltops known as puys.
+The volcanoes began forming about 70,000 years ago, and most have eroded, leaving plugs of hardened magma that form rounded hilltops known as puys.
+The last confirmed eruption occurred around 4040 BCE.